dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 It is important to also consider transitions to post-quantum authentication;
 delaying such transitions creates risks.
-For example, attackers may be able to carry out quantum attacks against RSA-2048 years before the public is aware of these capabilities.
+For example, attackers may be able to carry out quantum attacks against RSA-2048 [RSA] years before the public is aware of these capabilities.
 Furthermore, there are applications where algorithm turn-over is complex or takes a long time.
 For example, root certificates are often valid for about 20 years or longer.
 There are also